lambdaclass/starknet-replay/tools/README.md

 # Utility Tools

-This crate contains utility binaries for manipulating and executiong Cairo programs.
+This crate contains utility binaries for manipulating and executing Cairo programs.

 ## Contracts